openstack-infra/system-config/doc/source/jjb.rst

 ====================

-The YAML scripts to make this work are stored in the :file:`modules/openstack_project/files/jenkins_job_builder/config/` directory.
-In this directory you can have four different types of yaml config files:
+The YAML scripts to make this work are stored in the :config:`jenkins/jobs/` directory of the project-config repository.
+In this directory you can have four different types of yaml config
+files:

 * Jenkins Jobs Defaults in ``defaults.yaml``.
 * Jenkins Jobs Macros to give larger config sections meaningful names in